bedatadriven/renjin-website/documentation/contributor-guide.md

     > f(0.75, factorial(100))
     0.75

-In the above function call, 0.75 > 0.5, so b is never evaluated and our we don't bother to evaluate the nasty factorial.
+In the above function call, 0.75 > 0.5, so the argument `b` --the nasty factorial-- is never evaluated.

 Unlike Haskell or its cousins, which go to great lengths to balance their zany laziness with a draconian disdain for side-effects, R has no scruples when it